Law firms, lawyers and other professionals can learn from past economic downturns.

-Lessons from the Mid-1990s Recession
+Lessons From the Mid-1990s Recession

 An article published in The Wall Street Journal in 1995 summarized the findings from a survey of business leaders conducted that year.
 The top-five lessons from CEOs on how to survive and thrive during an economic downturn and recession were:

-- Respond rapidly to economic changes
+- Respond rapidly to economic changes.

-- Recruit and hire top talent
+- Recruit and hire top talent.

-- Reposition for growth
+- Reposition for growth.

-- Maintain business plan(s)
+- Maintain business plan(s).

-- Continue to invest in marketing
+- Continue to invest in marketing.

 Most law firms and other professional services firms are cash-based businesses, where cash is king and there are little (if any) retained earnings.
 So, the instinct to save as much cash as possible during any economic downturn is a prudent strategy.
-But taken too far, cutting costs to bare bones can make you vulnerable.
+But taken too far, cutting costs to the bare bones can make you vulnerable.

 According to a study published by Bain in 2019, companies that were among the eventual winners after a recession moved deliberately to capture opportunities before the recession.
 While they focused intensively on cost transformation, they also looked beyond cost.
 The winners excelled in four areas: